-Hartford Seminary has cooperative agreements with Andover Newton Theological School (ANTS) and Yale Divinity School (YDS) that allow qualified Master of Arts in Religious Studies (M.A.R.S.) students to begin their studies at Hartford Seminary and, if accepted, to proceed to either of the cooperating seminaries to pursue a Master of Divinity (M.Div.) degree.
-These cooperative agreements allow students to transfer up to 45 credits of coursework to ANTS and up to 36 credits of coursework to YDS.
+Hartford Seminary has cooperative agreements with Boston University School of Theology (BU) and Yale Divinity School (YDS) that allow qualified Master of Arts in Religious Studies (M.A.R.S.) students to begin their studies at Hartford Seminary and, if accepted, to proceed to either of the cooperating seminaries to pursue a Master of Divinity (M.Div.) degree.
+These cooperative agreements allow students to transfer up to 36 credits of coursework to BU or YDS.

-The specific policies and procedures governing the cooperative Master of Divinity program are covered in detail in a document called "Procedures for Students in Hartford Seminary's Cooperative Master of Divinity Program" available from the Student Forms Center on the 2nd floor of the 77 Sherman Street building or online from the Seminary's website, www.hartsem.edu.
+The specific policies and procedures governing the cooperative Master of Divinity program are covered in detail in a document called "Procedures for Students in Hartford Seminary's Cooperative Master of Divinity Program" available online from the Seminary's website..
 Questions may be directed to the Program Director or the Registrar.
 It is very important that students choosing to proceed with this option obtain this document at the beginning of their studies at Hartford Seminary and consult with their faculty advisor carefully when selecting courses at Hartford Seminary.